-What is too dal water ratio in instant pot?
+What is toor dal water ratio in Instant Pot?

 Unsoaked toor dal can be cooked in the instant pot with a ratio of 1:3 of dal to water.
 You can always adjust the consistency later if needed.
 If you add too much water then it will take longer for the instant pot to come to pressure.

-What to do if dal is not cooked properly?
+What to do if the dal is not cooked properly?

-Sometimes you might end up cooking dal on the low-pressure mode in the instant pot.
+Sometimes you might end up cooking dal on low pressure mode in the instant pot.
 This can end up dal being uncooked.
 Pressure cook dal again on high-pressure mode for 5-7 minutes to cook it properly.